 Evaluation of neonatal respiratory distress starts with a thorough history and physical examination.

 History in the neonate focuses on maternal and prenatal history, particularly gestational age Gestational Age Gestational age and growth parameters help identify the risk of neonatal pathology.
 Gestational age is the primary determinant of organ maturity.
-Gestational age is loosely defined as the number... read more , maternal infection Infectious Disease in Pregnancy Most common maternal infections (eg, urinary tract infection [UTIs], skin and respiratory tract infections) are usually not serious problems during pregnancy, although some genital infections... read more or bleeding, meconium staining of amniotic fluid, oligohydramnios Oligohydramnios Oligohydramnios is a deficient volume of amniotic fluid; it is associated with maternal and fetal complications.
+Gestational age is usually defined as the number... read more , maternal infection Infectious Disease in Pregnancy Most common maternal infections (eg, urinary tract infection [UTIs], skin and respiratory tract infections) are usually not serious problems during pregnancy, although some genital infections... read more or bleeding, meconium staining of amniotic fluid, oligohydramnios Oligohydramnios Oligohydramnios is amniotic fluid volume that is less than expected for gestational age; it is associated with maternal and fetal complications.
+Diagnosis is by ultrasonographic measurement... read more or polyhydramnios Polyhydramnios Polyhydramnios is excessive amniotic fluid; it is associated with maternal and fetal complications.
 Diagnosis is by ultrasonographic measurement of amniotic fluid volume.
-Management... read more or polyhydramnios Polyhydramnios Polyhydramnios is excessive amniotic fluid; it is associated with maternal and fetal complications.
-Diagnosis is by ultrasonographic measurement of amniotic fluid.
-Maternal disorders contributing... read more , family history of genetic disorders, and history of siblings or other family members with significant respiratory distress or death in the neonatal period.
+Management is by treating... read more , family history of genetic disorders, and history of siblings or other family members with significant respiratory distress or death in the neonatal period.

 In both neonates and infants, it is important to assess oxygenation and response to oxygen therapy by pulse oximetry or blood gases.
 Chest x-ray also is recommended.